Roma might be a perfect fit for José Mourinho - WHIZ News

 At Roma, Mourinho can speak his native Portuguese with countryman Tiago Pinto, the team’s general manager.
 The coach needs to revive his career after dressing-room apathy and growing disillusionment at his tactics cost him his job at Tottenham after 17 months at the London club.

-That was Mourinho’s shortest spell with a team since he broke into the big time as a slick and self-confident coach of Porto at the start of the century.
+That was Mourinho’s shortest spell with a team since he became a slick and self-confident coach of Porto at the start of the century.

 “After meetings with the ownership and Tiago Pinto, I immediately understood the full extent of their ambitions for AS Roma,” Mourinho said.
 “It is the same ambition and drive that has always motivated me and together we want to build a winning project over the upcoming years.”